-K-6 12 SCHOOL COUNSELORS are expected to:
+SCHOOL COUNSELORS are expected to:

-- Assist the student in planning a program of studies and discuss problems which may arise in his/her educational, vocational and school adjustment. - Prepare students to participate effectively in their current and future educational programs. - Help students with attendance, academic, behavioral or adjustment problems. - Assist students in coping with peer pressure and emerging personal, social, and emotional problems. - Regularly review with students their educational progress and career plans. - Provide information to assist students with career planning. - Encourage students to benefit from the curriculum and extracurricular programs. - Make known to students and families the resources in the community that are available to meet their needs. - Educate students on how to recognize and to avoid sexual abuse and other forms of child abuse. - Encourage parental involvement in their child's education.
+- Assist the student in planning a program of studies and discuss problems which may arise in his/her educational, vocational and school adjustment. - Prepare students to participate effectively in their current and future educational programs. - Help students with attendance, academic, behavioral or adjustment problems. - Assist students in coping with peer pressure and emerging personal, social, and emotional problems. - Regularly review with students their educational progress and career plans. - Provide information to assist students with career planning. - Encourage students to benefit from the curriculum and extracurricular programs. - Make known to students and families the resources in the community that are available to meet their needs. - Educate students on how to recognize and avoid sexual abuse and other forms of child abuse. - Conduct an annual review of each student's educational progress and career plans grades 7-12. - Encourage parental involvement. - Address personal biases that may prevent equitable treatment of all students and staff. - Actively participate in conflict resolution through a restorative process.